DiegoMiguelanez/test-repository/TASK2-README.md

 dnf install nrpe
 ```
 ## 4. Adding a Remote Host via configuration file
-Add nodes.cfg where the node to monitor is specified, Debian in my case, I uploaded the file "nodes.cfg" to this repository.
+Add nodes.cfg where the node to monitor is specified, Debian in my case, I uploaded the file [nodes.cfg](https://github.com/DiegoMiguelanez/test-repository/blob/main/nodes.cfg) to this repository.
 Also add services to monitor, in this case previously installed "Nagios Core Plugins" for CPU load average, Disk space, ping check and http.

 HTTP also to see if webserver is up since as the exercise mentioned, the server is used for SSL offloading and proxying, so I understand it will have installed an nginx or apache server to do so.